 Coterra pleaded no contest to a misdemeanor violation of the state Clean Stream’s Law.
 Its plea deal with the state attorney general’s office requires Coterra to pay more than $16 million to fund construction of a new public water system for Dimock and to pay affected residents’ water bills for 75 years.

 Attorney General Josh Shapiro, a Democrat who takes office as governor next month, held a celebratory news conference with Kemble and two other Dimock residents on the day Coterra entered its plea.
 At the news conference, Shapiro punted a reporter’s question about whether Coterra would be permitted to resume drilling in the moratorium area, pointing out the administration of Democratic Gov. Tom Wolf was still in charge.

 “That’s obviously a question for the regulators, not for the attorney general’s office,” Shapiro said then.

 Shapiro’s spokesperson said the plea deal was not contingent on DEP lifting the moratorium.

-“Our office plays no role in DEP’s regulatory decisions and we do not share confidential information about criminal investigations,” Jacklin Rhoads said.
+“Our office plays no role in DEP’s regulatory decisions and we do not share confidential information about criminal investigations,” said the spokesperson, Jacklin Rhoads.

 In an interview Friday, Wolf said he was satisfied with his administration’s decision to allow Coterra to go back into Dimock, “as long as they do what we need them to do with the new water supply and the pipes.”
 He said the company had to abide by “some pretty stringent guidelines.”